nucypher/rust-umbral/umbral-pre-wasm/pkg-template/README.md

 // Bob collects the resulting cfrags from several Ursulas.
 // Bob must gather at least `m` cfrags in order to open the capsule.

-// Ursulas can optionally check that the received kfrags are valid
-// and perform the reencryption

 // Ursula 0
 let cfrag0 = umbral.reencrypt(capsule, kfrags[0]);